Criteria for Review

 * Submission topic or methodology not appropriate for IJCC

-6. When all reviews have been received by the editor, a decision will be
+6. When all reviews have been received by the managing editor, a decision will be

-made regarding publication and authors will be contacted.
-If the reviews
+made regarding publication and authors will be contacted by the managing

 are very different, the editor may ask 1-2 additional Editorial Advisory